chrisjmit/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Contact](#contact) | [Links](#links)

+Hello, I'm Chris.

-I'm an experienced performance analyst/project manager-turned-software developer with a keen interest in using technology for change, growth and innovation.
-I just finished a 12-week remote learning course at Makers Academy, a 'highly-selective bootcamp' that focusses on teaching the principles of software craftmanship and language-agnostic learning, and am in the exciting position of a career change into my first developer role where I am looking to continue to grow my passion for using code to solve problems, object oriented and functional programming, behaviour and test-driven development, and the Agile and XP methodologies.
+I'm an experienced performance analyst and project manager-turned-software developer.

+I'm driven by a strong appreciation for life, the arts and the natural world.
+I would love to make an impact by using technology for change, growth and innovation.

+I just finished a 12-week remote learning course at Makers Academy, a 'selective bootcamp' that focusses on teaching the principles of software craftmanship and language-agnostic learning, and find myself in the exciting position of a career change into an area I find stimulating and satisfying.

+As part of this, I wish to broaden my understanding and knowledge of dynamically and statically-typed languages, as well as grow my interests in object-oriented and functional programming, TDD/BDD, Agile and XP.

 **Tech Skills** : Ruby, Javascript, Node.js, React, Express, Rails, MongoDB, PostgreSQL, HTML, jQuery, CSS, Bootstrap, Sinatra.

 ## Projects

-Please see my Github for more info: https://github.com/chrisjmit

 [In Search of Happiness](https://github.com/chrisjmit/in-search-of-happiness)

-Project-team based web app to help developers find their dream company to work for.
-Uses the Glassdoor Companies API json data, and implemented using the MERN (MongoDB, Express, React, Node) stack.
+Web app to help developers find their dream company to work for.
+Uses the Glassdoor Companies API  data, and implemented using the MERN (MongoDB, Express, React, Node) stack.

 [Finding Ra](https://github.com/chrisjmit/finding-ra)